Collect Trellix Endpoint Security (HX) Audit (formerly FireEye HX) logs

 Additional installation resources

-For additional installation options and troubleshooting, see Bindplane agent installation guide.
+For additional installation options and troubleshooting, see the Bindplane agent installation guide.

 Locate the configuration file